If you’re considering building a bowling alley, or adding bowling to your existing business, there are a lot of questions you’ll need answered.

 New Bowling Alley Planning

-Success in new centre development is hinged on a solid strategy and coordinated use of qualified resources.
+Success in building a new bowling centre is hinged on a solid strategy and coordinated use of qualified resources.
 Striker Bowling can provide individualized business plans with a comprehensive feasibility study, site analysis along with market and demographic review reports.
 This research can lead to informative decisions with in-depth financial considerations.
-Striker Bowling works with investors to develop a project timeline to cover all phases of a typical new center development project from concept to completion.
+Striker Bowling works with investors to develop a project timeline to cover all phases of a typical new bowling center development project from concept to completion.

 In addition to providing assistance with business planning and development timeline, Striker Bowling can provide a number of resources to assist in the planning process.